 This is the month to maintain your allotment.
 Dig, clear and make sure everything is ready for the frost.
 Make sure you remove old crops to stop them from rotting and clear the plot of vegetables such as carrots before the frost comes.
 When the frost comes, harvest parsnips and leeks over the next two months.

 While you can harvest late cabbages, there isn't much you can sow during this month.
 December is a good time to think about which of your allotment ventures were successful and which were not, and start planning ahead for the coming year.

 Want to hear the latest from Gransnet?
 Sign up to our daily newsletter...

 If you're wondering which fruit and vegetables are most likely to turn out well, the best thing to do is to ask around in your allotment community.
 Look around for the most healthy-looking plot you can find and wait to have a chat with the owner.
 Who better to help you understand what will work and what won't than someone who has experience with the same soil, weather conditions and local nature?

 "Since trying to eat fewer carbs I have become a great fan of cauliflower.
 It is so versatile - you can have it roasted, mashed or grated."

 "I love finely shredded cabbage with finely sliced leeks, stir-fried in hot oil for about three minutes...yum!"

-"We are lucky to have a huge organic allotment and grow all our own vegetables.
-We are currently cropping sprouts, Nero kale, curly kale, hungry gap kale (a rare heritage variety), a wide selection of oriental vegetables and salad leaves."
+"We are currently cropping sprouts, Nero kale, curly kale, hungry gap kale (a rare heritage variety), a wide selection of oriental vegetables and salad leaves."

 "I like shallots...fortunately I grow enough to last the whole year!"